 Course Outline

-- security model Androida: application isolation, permission system
+- Android security model: application isolation, permission system

-- Android from a programmer's point of view: Java, Kotlin, manifest, resources, IPC components, web API
+- Android from a developer's perspective: Java, Kotlin, manifest, resources, IPC components, web API

-- apps inside: dex and apk file formats
+- applications from the inside: dex and apk file formats

-- Android a Linux: from a developer's point of view and from a security researcher's point of view
+- Android and Linux: from a developer’s and a security researcher’s perspective

-- securityAndroidand from the inside: DAC, SELinux, partition mounting, dm-verity
+- inside Android security: DAC, SELinux, partition mounting, dm-verity

 - rooting